AntonioGarciaDiaz/Self-constructing_DenseNet/README.rst

 The **connection strength** (CS) of a layer :math:`l` with a previous layer :math:`s` (between the previous block's output and :math:`l-1`) is the mean of the absolute kernel weights associated with the connection :math:`s-l` (sum of the weights divided by num of weights).
-This value can also be presented as a normalised CS: the CS is then divided by the max CS for the layer :math:`l` (or for the layer :math:`s`), to give it a value between 0 and 1.
+This value can also be presented as a normalised CS: the CS is then divided by the max CS for the layer :math:`l` to give it a value between 0 and 1.

 The **relevance for sources** of a layer :math:`l` is also a value between 0 and 1.
 It expresses how many of the connections received by :math:`l` are 'relevant enough' for their source layers to send information through them.
 For each connection from a previous layer :math:`s` (between the previous block's output and :math:`l-1`), the relevance is increased by :math:`1/(l+1)` if the connection's CS is >= 0.67 * the max CS for all connections sent by :math:`s`.

-The current self-constructing algorithm trains and builds the network in two stages:
+The most recent version of the self-constructing algorithm trains and builds the network in two stages:

 - **Ascension stage:** a new layer is added to the last block every ``ascension_threshold`` epochs.
   The stage ends when at least one layer in the block has a 'relevance for sources' equal to 1.